yuandi42/dotfiles/README.md

 Web browser: qutebrowser.
 Its vim-keybinding and config files are pretty god, but lack of extension still makes its browsing experience a pain in the ass.
 Pity to admit that there is no browser decent enough to use.
 May switch to other mainstream browser like Firefox or Brave some day.

 Text editing: vim for certain.
-And I also use helix (a post-modern editor) as well.
+And I use helix (a post-modern editor) as well.
 It's pretty cool, and looks amazing out of the box.

 ### Utilities
 File manager: vifm for terminal, pcmanfm for GUI.
 I use a pretty clumsy way to have image preview in vifm.
 Considering to switch to lf.